 Can You Do Reformer Pilates While Pregnant?

-Not only can you do reformer pilates while pregnant, but we highly recommend it!
+Not only can you do pilates while pregnant (including reformer Pilates), but we highly recommend it!
 Pilates's slow, controlled, and functional focus perfectly complements a pre-natal exercise regime.

 Introduction to Reformer Pilates During Pregnancy